Medical Labeling Editor

 When hovering over a voxel in a view with the mouse cursor, the Data Probe, at the bottom left of the screen, will display information about the voxel being hovered on.

-Pixel Location refers to the location of the voxel, in pixels, assuming voxel 0, 0, 0 is the left-most, front-most, bottom-most voxel in the Coronal view.
+Voxel Location refers to the location of the voxel, in voxels, assuming voxel 0, 0, 0 is the left-most, front-most, bottom-most voxel in the Coronal view.

 Patient Coordinates refers to the real world coordinates of the voxel from the indicated plane.
 For example, R 6.35 signifies that the voxel is 6.35 millimeters from the R (Right) plane.
 The different planes are L (Left), R (Right), A (Anterior), P (Posterior), I (Inferior), S (Superior).